-To study the Influence of the ratio between piston diameter and useful stroke (D/h_i) on fuel injection quality under the same conditions.
-Corresponding to the same amount of fuel supplied for one engine cycle at rated load mode is 29.11 mm^3 .
-We choose the piston diameter to be 8, 7.5, 7, 6.5, 6 mm we can calculate the corresponding maximum useful journey: 0.85, 0.96, 1.11, 1.28, 1.50 mm.
+To study the influence of the ratio between piston diameter and proper stroke (D/h_i) on fuel injection quality under the same conditions.
+Corresponding to the same amount of fuel supplied for one engine cycle at rated load mode is 29.11 mm3.
+We choose the piston diameters to be 8, 7.5, 7, 6.5, and 6 mm.
+We can calculate the maximum beneficial journey: 0.85, 0.96, 1.11, 1.28, 1.50 mm.

 Figure 35.
-Influence of D/h_i ratio on pump chamber fuel pressure
+Influence of D/h_i ratio on pump chamber fuel pressure.

-Simulation results show that: the smaller the piston diameter, the larger the piston's useful stroke, the lower the pressure in the system and the larger the fluctuations (Figure 35).
-However, the pressure pulse at the end of the injection process has a gradually decreasing amplitude (Figure 36), meaning that the spray drop phenomenon is gradually overcome.
+Simulation results show that the more minor the piston diameter, the larger the piston's helpful stroke, the lower the pressure in the system, and the larger the fluctuations (Figure 35).
+However, the pressure pulse at the end of the injection process has a gradually decreasing amplitude (Figure 36), meaning that the spray drop phenomenon is slowly overcome.
 As the pressure in the injector lift chamber decreases, the hydraulic force acting on the injector also decreases (Figure 37), so the injector lift gradually decreases (Figure 38).
 Therefore, the fuel circulation cross-section through the injector base also decreases (Figure 39).
-As a result, the fuel flow through the nozzle decreases (Figure 40), prolongs the fuel injection completion time, and negatively affects the process of mixture formation and combustion.
+As a result, the fuel flow through the nozzle decreases (Figure 40), prolongs the fuel injection completion time, and negatively affects the mixture formation and combustion process.2-5